Nuc9ear/Thesis/data/data_description.md

 ### Bank of Russia

-The Bank of Russia provides official foreign-exchange and monetary data used to describe conditions in the Russian currency and money markets.
+The Bank of Russia provides official foreign-exchange and monetary data used to describe conditions in the Russian currency and money markets:

-These data may include:

 - official foreign-exchange rates;
 - key monetary-policy rates;